David G. Martin

 Sociohydrodynamics: data-driven modelling of social behavior

-Under review at PNAS, arXiv 2312.17627 (December 2023)
+In press at PNAS, arXiv 2312.17627 (august 2025)

-arXiv - Y. Avni, M. Fruchart, D. Martin, D. Seara and V. Vitelli
+arXiv - Y. Avni, M. Fruchart, D. Martin, D. Seara, V. Vitelli

 The non-reciprocal Ising Model

-arXiv - T. Jin and D. G. Martin
+JSTAT arXiv - T. Jin and D. G. Martin

 Measurement-induced phase transition in a single-body tight-binding model

-arXiv - T. Jin and D. G. Martin
+PRB arXiv - T. Jin and D. G. Martin

 Kardar-Parisi-Zhang Physics and Phase Transition in a Classical Single Random Walker under Continuous Measurement